 When it comes to improving our skin’s brightness, you may find help from ascorbic acid (vitamin C), of which you can read my complete guide here.
-Vitamin C is an excellent ingredient when it comes to improving our skin tone, although you should incorporate it into your beauty routines progressively, allowing your skin to acquire tolerance, for which you can start with a serum like this Paula’s Choice C15 Super Booster, available on Amazon and on Paula’s Choice or the Vichy Liftactiv Specialist Peptide-C Ampoules, available on FeelUnique and on Amazon
+Vitamin C is an excellent ingredient when it comes to improving our skin tone, although you should incorporate it into your beauty routines progressively, allowing your skin to acquire tolerance, for which you can start with a serum like this Paula’s Choice C15 Super Booster, available on Paula’s Choice and on Niche Beauty or the Vichy Liftactiv Specialist Peptide-C Ampoules, available on SkinStore.

 In addition to this, there are other exfoliating acids that can help you improve your brightness simply by the effect of the chemical exfoliation they perform.
 If you are looking for a mild acid, you could incorporate mandelic acid into your routines, since it has a very high molecular weight and, therefore, penetrates less than other acids (so it can cause less potential irritation).
-A good option for adding mandelic acid to your skincare routines is The Ordinary Mandelic Acid 10% + HA, which you can get on DECIEM, on Amazon, on Cult Beauty and on FeelUnique.
+A good option for adding mandelic acid to your skincare routines is The Ordinary Mandelic Acid 10% + HA, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique.
 If you are looking for a more powerful solution, you could include glycolic acid in your skincare routines, although you should bear in mind that this acid has a low molecular weight, so it penetrates a lot and, therefore, it is not highly recommended if your skin is sensitive.
-When you start using glycolic acid, you can do it with a toner like The Ordinary Glycolic Acid 7% Toning Solution, which you can get on DECIEM, on Amazon, on Cult Beauty and on FeelUnique.
+When you start using glycolic acid, you can do it with a toner like The Ordinary Glycolic Acid 7% Toning Solution, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique.

 If you are concerned about wrinkles: